rooklift/nibbler/README.md

 Running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the `/src` directory, then do `electron .` to run it.
 Nibbler should be compatible with at least version 5 and above.

+You could also build a standalone app.
+See comments inside the Python script `builder.py` for info.

 # Advanced engine options

 Most people won't need them, but all of Leela's engine options can be set in two ways: